ErikUckert/js-animation-game/README.md

 ## Changelog

+**Updates 24.02.2023**
+- Eggs have collision physics & can be pushed around by the player

 **Updates 21.02.2023**
 - Add a simple static sprite for the player character "blue bull" centered over the player hitbox circle
 - Animated sprite for the player character for eight directions while moving